dlarbi/3drpg/README.md

     player.addComponent(new APP.Components.Position(1, 1, 1));

 There are many components available in the engine to add to your entities.
 You can combine them for silly results!
+The ECS architecture avoids crazy inheritence chains by composing objects instead of implementing interfaces/abstract/base classes.
+For example if you want a player controlled coin, you create an entity, and implement:

+    var entity = new APP.Entity();
+    entity.addComponent(new APP.Components.PlayerControlled());
+    entity.addComponent(new APP.Components.Coin());

-Unfortunately I don't have time at the moment to detail all of their properties, but you can experiment by attaching components to an entity, and they using entity.print().
+Unfortunately I don't have time at the moment to detail all of the components' properties, but you can experiment by attaching components to an entity, and they using entity.print().
+You can make some crazy objects in your game world, and notice how deep inheritence chains are avoided.

     APP.Components.Health(value)
     APP.Components.TakesDamage(multiplier)